betfair-datascientists/betfair-datascientists.github.io/src/modelling/greyhoundRacingDatathon.md

 To enter the Competition, an Eligible Participant must register their details by filling out the [registration form](https://forms.office.com/r/mUmj35mFHb)

+Note – only existing customers of Betfair, as at 18 February 2026, can participate in the Competition.

 ---

 ## The Competition